 Describes a business model where consumers access centrally-hosted software applications over the Internet.

-An act of manipulating people to carry out specific actions in order gain access to their sensitive information
+An act of manipulating people to carry out specific actions to gain access to their sensitive information

-Phishing using SMS/ text messages sent to users prompting for submitting sensitive information via multiple ways (visiting a website through a link, calling or QR codes)
+Phishing using SMS/ text messages sent to users prompting them for submitting sensitive information in multiple ways (visiting a website through a link, calling or QR codes)

-A targeted form of phishing that is designed to look legitimate in order to gain unauthorised access to their system or prompting them to divulge information they have
+A targeted form of phishing that is designed to look legitimate in order to gain unauthorised access to their system or prompt them to divulge information they have

 SQL Injection (SQLi)

-An attack tactic used by threat actors to attack applications in order to enumerate information stored in the database.
+An attack tactic is used by threat actors to attack applications to enumerate information stored in the database.
 This attack is carried out from an internet user (unauthenticated or authenticated) perspective to exploit the weaknesses in the application code.

 A digital identity (small file) that cryptographically establishes an encrypted link between a web server and a user’s browser

 A technique to encrypt data, hiding it within text or images for malicious intent.

-An assessment performed to identify and evaluate the credibility and seriousness of a potential security threat to an organisation.
+An assessment is performed to identify and evaluate the credibility and seriousness of a potential security threat to an organisation.
 See more on attack surface assessment

 two-factor authentication (2FA)

 Using two different components to verify a user’s identity.
 This term is used interchangeably with multi-factor authentication (MFA).
 See how 2FA usage helps against cyber attacks

-an access that violates security policy of an organisation
+access that violates the security policy of an organisation

 usually, the first piece of information that makes part of online identity (an account on an email service provider, grocery store or elsewhere)

-URL injection, more commonly known as Unvalidated Redirects and Forwards in the cyber security world, is a technique where a threat actor injects input causing the web application to redirect user to attacker controller website making it a viable opportunity to carry out phishing scams or steal user credentials
+URL injection, more commonly known as Unvalidated Redirects and Forwards in the cyber security world, is a technique where a threat actor injects input, causing the web application to redirect the user to the attacker controller website, making it a viable opportunity to carry out phishing scams or steal user credentials

-computer programs , a form of malware, that are designed to infect legitimate programs or systems.
+computer programs are a form of malware that is designed to infect legitimate programs or systems.
 Read fun facts about viruses and myths around malware.

-An encrypted network often created to allow secure connections for remote users, for example in an organisation with offices in multiple locations.
+An encrypted network is often created to allow secure connections for remote users, for example, in an organisation with offices in multiple locations.